GaryMcHugh/Neo4j-Database-Project-3rd-Year/README.md

 3. [Candidates](http://www.thejournal.ie/election-2016/?jrnl=campaign), This is where I got the details of all candidates that ran in the 2016 general election.
 4. [Deleting a node](http://neo4j.com/docs/stable/query-delete.html), This is where I got the query to delete a node from the database.
 5. [Deleting a node with relationships] (http://stackoverflow.com/questions/14252591/delete-all-nodes-and-relationships-in-neo4j-1-8), This is where I found out how to delete nodes with relationships when I ran into issues with the candidate and party’s relationships.
-6. [Matching nodes and their relationships] (http://neo4j.com/docs/stable/query-match.html), used to retrieve a candidate and their relationship to a party and constituency. (under multiple relationships section)
+6. [Matching nodes and their relationships] (http://neo4j.com/docs/stable/query-match.html#match-multiple-relationships), used to retrieve a candidate and their relationship to a party and constituency.
+7. [has () clause] (https://groups.google.com/forum/#!topic/neo4j/KsAptoZFOz4), this is where I found out about how to use the has clause (query1)(Rodger's responses).
+8. [Finding age and using count] (http://www.fromdev.com/2013/10/Cypher-Query-Snippets-Neo4j-Development.html), I found that this website had some useful queries, mainly the age related ones for query 1 and count for query 2.
+9. [Filtering in a property] (http://neo4j.com/docs/stable/query-where.html#where-filter-on-node-property), I used this to understand how to return a Candidates age.
+10. [Shortest Path] (http://neo4j.com/docs/milestone/query-match.html#query-shortest-path), This is where I found out how to use the shortest path function for query 3.
+11. I also used the commands that I saved from attending labs, these are contained in labCommands.txt, which I have included in this repository.
+12. I also used the problem sheet solutions which are available from Moodle.